 There were more than 140,000 white prisoners in Japanese POW camps.
 Of these, one in three died from starvation, work, punishments or from diseases for which there were no medicines to treat.

-Prisoners of the Japanese found themselves in camps in Japan, Taiwan, Singapore and other Japanese-occupied countries.
+Prisoners of the Japanese found themselves in Japanese POW camps in , Taiwan, Singapore and other Japanese-occupied countries.
 Prisoner of war camps in Japan housed both capture military personnel and civilians who had been in the East before the outbreak of war.

 The terms of the Geneva Convention were ignored by the Japanese who made up rules and inflicted punishments at the whim of the Camp Commandant.

-Camp accommodation was generally in barracks and prisoners were given mats to sleep on.
-Very few of the Japanese guards spoke English and internees were forced to learn Japanese in order to understand commands they were given.
+Accommodations in the Japanese POW camps were generally in barracks and prisoners were given mats to sleep on.
+Very few of the Japanese guards spoke English and internees were forced to learn Japanese in order to understand the commands they were given.
 Failure to comply with instructions would merit a beating.
 Tenko was the name given to the daily roll-call and prisoners had to call out their prisoner number in Japanese.

 Those that suffered the worst conditions and hardship while Japanese prisoners of war, were those that were sent to build the Burma-Thailand railway.
-Prisoners of war and Asian labourors worked side by side to build the 260 mile railroad by hand.
+Prisoners of war and Asian laborers worked side by side to build the 260-mile railroad by hand.
 They were expected to work from dawn to dusk, ten days on and one day off, moving earth, building bridges, blasting through mountains and laying track.

-They survived on a meagre diet of rice and vegetables and illness was common.
+In the Japanese POW camps, they survived on a meager diet of rice and vegetables and illness was common.
 Prisoners suffered from malnutrition, ulcers and cholera.
 Around 61,000 prisoners were put to work on the railroad.
 Of those 13,000 died.